StarlitGhost/selfhost-base/README.md

 POSTGRES_PW=
 ```

 `PUID` and `PGID` are found using `id $user`.
-`TZ` is your timezone
+`TZ` is your timezone.
 `PERSISTENT_DIR` is the base directory you want all your containers' persistent data to be kept in.
 `ACME_EMAIL` is an email address for letsencrypt cert stuff.
 `DOMAIN_BASE` is the base domain you have pointed at the docker network.
-The rest are project specific - I symlink the same .env for all other subprojects.
+The rest are project specific; I symlink the same .env for all other subprojects.

 Create the file where auto-requested letsencrypt certs will be stored: